-Directors and senior executive management are issued with formal agreements setting out the terms of their appointment.
+Senior executive management are issued with formal agreements setting out the terms of their appointment.

-The Board generally meets on a monthly basis.
-On an annual basis, the Board sets financial and non-financial performance targets for the Managing Director and senior executive management and performance is assessed against these performance targets.
-A performance assessment for the Managing Director and senior executive management is undertaken annually.
+The Board generally meets on a monthly basis, or more regularly as the case requires.
+On an annual basis, the Board sets financial and non-financial performance targets for senior executive management and performance is assessed against these performance targets.
+A performance assessment for senior executive management is undertaken annually.